The Wave Arizona Lottery: Winning a Permit in 2023

 There’s good news and bad news when it comes to The Wave lottery odds.
 According to BLM data, your chances of winning a permit online are between 4-8% on average.
 A couple thousand people typically apply on any given day throughout the year.

 Prior to the BLM hosting The Wave Arizona lottery on recreation.gov, you could see the number of applicants for any given day.
-That was extremely helpful because if you waited until the last day of the month, you could apply only for dates with fewer applications.
+That was extremely helpful because if you waited until the last day of the month, you could apply for dates with fewer applications.

 That’s unfortunately no longer the case, so you have to choose dates blindly.
 Just remember that you have much better odds if you apply for weekdays and avoid most holidays.